 - Workplace testing: Thousands of employers are offering testing in the workplace.
 This includes testing sites, where you can take a supervised test, and workplace collect, where you can pick up a box of tests to use at home.
 If your employer offers workplace testing, this is still the best route for you to access rapid tests.

 - Community testing: All local authorities are offering local community testing sites, where you can go to take a supervised test.
-Many local authorities also offer a community collect option, where you can pick up a box of tests to use at home

 - NHS Test & Trace sites: These are across the country and operate as symptomatic testing sites in the morning but are currently providing an afternoon collect option, where you can pick up a box of tests to use at home.